 \paragraph{Wavelet Transform}

-Transform coding can be extended from the KLT to models that are more elaborate than a low-dimensional subspace and that need not be signal dependent.
-In particular, the sparsity model assumes that signals are within or close to one of the K-dimensional subspaces of RN spanned by an arbitrary choice of K out of the N column elements of J. Many classes of signals have been shown to exhibit sparsity in particular bases.
-For example, the Fourier basis provides sparse representations for smooth signals, while wavelet bases provide sparse representations for piecewise smooth signals.\\

-In this subsection, we focus on the case of wavelet transforms, which are natural for WSN settings such as anomaly detection in smooth signal fields, as well for providing compact representations for smooth fields with few discontinuities.
-In particular, we focus on the wavelet lifting implementation [21], which provides an algorithmic wavelet transform that is ideally suited for low-computation constraints.
-In wavelet lifting, for each sample within the coefficient vector f, we operate on neighbourhoods of multiple sizes.
-Each neighbourhood is partitioned into two sets (commonly called even and odd), and the transform coefficients are calculated by applying prediction and update filters to the even and odd neighbours of each odd and even sample, respectively.
-The neighbourhood sizes vary according to the scale, providing a multi-resolution analysis of the vector f; the presence of large wavelet coefficients at a given location and scale indicates the presence of discontinuities in the sensed field within the corresponding neighbourhood of the studied sensor.\\
+Many classes of signals have been shown to exhibit sparsity in particular bases.
+For example, the Fourier basis provides sparse representations for smooth signals, while wavelet bases provide sparse representations for piecewise smooth signals.
+In this subsection, we focus on the case of wavelet transforms, which are natural for (i) WSN settings such as anomaly detection in smooth signal fields, (ii) providing compact representations for smooth fields with few discontinuities.
+Different class of wavelet transform are introduced and discussed.
+However, Irregular sampled wavelet and graph-based wavelets are two categories, which are discussed in this section.

-For wavelet compression in WSNs, a sink queries for sufficiently many encoded wavelet coefficients in order to reach a target compression distortion.
-Compression here results from the fact that the bitrate needed to encode wavelet coefficients will be smaller than the bitrate required by a standard data dump to the sink.
-The savings in coefficient coding have to be balanced with the additional communication expense required to calculate the wavelet coefficients.
-Thus, there generally exist efficiency breakpoints, dependent on the number of sensors in the network and the size of the field, in which the communication cost of calculating wavelet coefficients overweighs the savings in communications from wavelet compression.
-Note, in particular, that computing prediction coefficients requires sending raw data from even to odd neighbours in a neighbourhood, so overall transmission cost may be significantly affected by the number of such ‘raw’ transmissions in the network.\\

 (i) Irregularly sampled wavelets

 The irregular wavelet transform [] is well suited for settings in which the communication neighborhoods are small, and multiple hops are involved in the paths to the sink, which increases the communication savings owing to compression.
-This approach falls in the spatial-only class; additionally, the fact that the filters used for compression are chosen according to the geographical neighborhoods, which are not necessarily tied with the network topology of the WSN, means that the method can be placed in the compression-over routing or separate design classes.
+In this approach filters used for compression are chosen according to the geographical neighborhoods, which are not necessarily dependent on the network topology of the WSN.
+It means that the method can be placed in the compression-over routing or separate design classes.
 The irregular wavelet transform requires communication in local neighborhoods to compute scaling and wavelet coefficients.
-While the neighborhoods become larger as the wavelet scale becomes coarser, it has been shown experimentally that this transform provides a more balanced distribution of the communication expense needed to receive all sensed values, when compared with a data dump approach that stresses the communication bottleneck around the sink.\\
+It has been shown experimentally that this transform provides a more balanced distribution of the communication expense needed to receive all sensed values, when compared with a data dump approach that stresses the communication bottleneck around the sink.
+This approach falls in the spatial-only class and do not support temporal cases.\\